 D. Each hospital shall submit to the US CDC’s NHSN data for Clostridium difficile Lab ID Events for all facility-wide inpatients (FacWideIN) in accordance with NHSN specifications.
 (Measure steward - NHSN).

-E. Each nursing facility shall make a quarterly submission to the MHDO of data, separated by month, for Clostridium difficile Lab ID Events for all facility-wide residents (FacWideIN) in accordance with NHSN specifications beginning July 1, 2020.
+E. Each nursing facility shall submit to the US CDC’s National Healthcare Safety Network quarterly submission of data, separated by month, for Clostridium difficile Lab ID Events for all facility-wide residents (FacWideIN) in accordance with NHSN specifications beginning July 1, 2020.
 (Measure steward - NHSN).

+Each nursing facility shall submit to the US CDC’s National Healthcare Safety Network a quarterly submission of data, separated by month, for Urinary Tract Infections (UTIs) for all locations within facility scope of service in accordance with NHSN specifications beginning July 1, 2024.
+(Measure steward – NHSN).

+Each hospital shall submit to the US CDC’s NHSN data a quarterly submission of data, separated by month, for Antimicrobial Use and Resistance (AUR) for all inpatient, emergency department, and 24-hour observation locations in accordance with NHSN specifications beginning July 1, 2024.
+(Measure steward – NHSN).

-F. The Maine CDC shall have access to any healthcare associated infection measure data submitted under state mandate directly to MHDO in lieu of NHSN, and the Maine CDC shall be authorized to use this data for data validation, public health surveillance and performance improvement purposes.
+H. The Maine CDC shall have access to any healthcare associated infection measure data submitted under state mandate directly to MHDO in lieu of NHSN, and the Maine CDC shall be authorized to use this data for data validation, public health surveillance and performance improvement purposes.

-G. In lieu of reporting data directly to MHDO, each health care facility shall authorize Maine CDC to have access to the NHSN for facility-specific reports of data submitted for any healthcare associated infection measure under a state or federal mandate, and shall authorize the Maine CDC to use this data for data validation, public health surveillance and performance improvement purposes.
+I. In lieu of reporting data directly to MHDO, each health care facility shall authorize Maine CDC to have access to the NHSN for facility-specific reports of data, including all patient identifiers, submitted for any measure under a state or federal mandate, and shall authorize the Maine CDC to use this data for data validation, public health surveillance and performance improvement purposes.
 Such data accessed and used by Maine CDC is not considered MHDO data but is protected by 22 M.R.S.A. §42(5) to the extent it is individually identifiable.

-H. Each health care facility shall also authorize the MHDO to have access to the NHSN for facility-specific reports of data submitted for any healthcare associated infection measure under a state or federal mandate, for the purpose of public reporting.
+J. Each health care facility shall authorize the MHDO to have access to the NHSN for facility-specific reports of data, including all patient identifiers, submitted for any measure under a state or federal mandate.
+For the purpose of public reporting, all patient identifiers will be protected by MHDO and remain confidential.

-I. The MQF and Maine CDC shall develop and implement an external validation process to assure the accuracy of healthcare associated infection data submitted to the NHSN.
+K. The MQF and Maine CDC shall develop and implement an external validation process to assure the accuracy of healthcare associated infection data submitted to the NHSN.
 Each hospital selected to participate in a State external validation study shall cooperate with the State’s third-party external validation contractor and provide any hospital medical records or data required to complete the study.

-J. Any hospital selected for a federal validation study is exempt from state-level validation for that year and measure(s) with the understanding that the hospital must submit a copy of the federal validation report summary to the MQF within 14 days of their receipt of the final federal report.
+L. Any hospital selected for a federal validation study is exempt from state-level validation for that year and measure(s) with the understanding that the hospital must submit a copy of the federal validation report summary to the MQF within 14 days of their receipt of the final federal report.
 The MQF is authorized to use information from the federal validation report summary for the purpose of public reporting.

 Nursing-Sensitive Patient-Centered Health Care Quality Data Set Filing Description.